jmespath-unofficial/jmespath.test/README.md

 separate compilation step this won\'t even be possible.
 Similar for type errors, implementations are free to check for type errors during compilation or at run time (when the parsed expression is evaluated).
-As long as an implementation can detect that this error occured at any point during the evaluation of a JMESPath expression, this is considered sufficient.
+As long as an implementation can detect that this error occurred at any point during the evaluation of a JMESPath expression, this is considered sufficient.